Anxious Pelvis Clinic is a treatment space for pelvic healing in Denver, Colorado

 Trauma Informed Care —

-The pelvic floor can hold our experiences, good and bad, big and small, and often subconsciously.
+The pelvic floor can respond to our experiences, good and bad, big and small, and often subconsciously.

-I have specialized training in this, and I continue to pursue education and skill building so that I can show up for you in the way your nervous system needs.
+I’m a Certified Clinical Trauma Specialist, and have additional training and education in working with trauma, the nervous system, and consent.
+I continue to pursue education and skill building on this so that I can show up for you in the way your nervous system needs and deserves.

 Sexual Health Training —